-Capital expenditure increased by £5.1m year on year to £7m, contributing to the increase in depreciation to £2.2m compared to £1.8m in 2020/21.
+Capital expenditure reduced from £7.2m to £2.1m, contributing to the increase in depreciation to £2.3m compared to £2.1m in 2021/22.
+The reduction is due to the prior year works being largely externally funded through capital grants.
 Capital projects in the year included: